 Cash equivalents are comprised of highly liquid investments that are readily convertible into cash with original maturities of three months or less.
-Cash and cash equivalents include cash held in banks and amounts held in money market funds and U.S. treasuries with original maturities of three months or less.
-Cash equivalents are stated at cost, which approximates market value.
-The Company's restricted cash consists of restricted cash in connection with building leases for the Company's office and laboratory premises and deposits held in relation to the company's credit card facility.
-Restricted cash as of December 31, 2019 and 2018 was \$1.5 million and \$1.3 million, respectively, and is classified within other assets on the accompanying consolidated balance sheet.
-The following reconciles cash, cash equivalents and restricted cash as of December 31, 2019 and 2018, as presented on the Company's statements of cash flows to its related balance sheet accounts (in thousands):
+Cash and cash equivalents include cash held in banks and amounts held in money market funds.
+The Company's restricted cash consists of restricted cash in connection with a lease for the Company's office and laboratory premises and deposits held in relation to the Company's credit card facility.
+As of December 31, 2020 the Company had \$0.3 million in current restricted cash within prepaid expenses and other current assets in the consolidated balance sheet.
+The Company had no current restricted cash at December 31, 2019.
+As of December 31, 2020 and 2019, the Company had noncurrent restricted cash of \$1.3 million and \$1.5 million, respectively, which were included within other assets in the consolidated balance sheets.
+The following reconciles cash, cash equivalents and restricted cash as of December 31, 2020 and 2019, as presented on the Company's consolidated statements of cash flows, to its related consolidated balance sheet accounts (in thousands):

-Decem ber 31 1,
+December 31,

-2019 2018
+2020 2019

 Cash and cash equivalents:

-Cash \$ 1,634 \$ 1,300
+Cash \$ 4,487 \$ 1,634

-Money market funds 76,199 91,801
+Money market funds 64,370 76,199

-Total cash and cash equivalents - 77,833 93,101
+Total cash and cash equivalents 68,857 77,833

-Restricted cash 1,500 1,250
+Restricted cash 1,563 1,500

-Cash, cash equivalents and restricted cash \$ 79,333 \$ 94,351
+Cash, cash equivalents and restricted cash \$ 70,420 \$ 79,333